Sial (tribe): History

 During the fifteenth- and sixteenth-century periods of the Mughal Empire, the Sial and Kharal tribes were dominant in parts of the lower Bari and Rachna doabs of Punjab.
-In the 18th century, Sial chief Walidad Khan gained control of Rechna Doab including cities of Chiniot, Pindi Bhattian, Jhang and Mankera.
-Next chief, Inayatullah Khan Sial (1747–1787) was a successful General who won 22 battles against Bhangi misl and the Multan chiefs.
+In the 18th century, Sial chief Walidad Khan gained control of Rechna Doab including the cities of Chiniot, Pindi Bhattian, Jhang and Mankera.
+The next chief Inayatullah Khan Sial (1747–1787) was a successful General who won 22 battles against the Bhangi Misl and Multan chiefs.
 In 1803, the Sial chief Ahmed Khan was forced to pay tribute to Ranjit Singh who ultimately conquered the Sial capital of Jhang in 1806.
-However, Ahmed Khan seized control of Jhang again in 1808 with the help of Pathans of Multan.
+However, Ahmed Khan seized control of Jhang again in 1808 with the help of the Pathans of Multan.

 The 1809 Treaty of Amritsar, agreed between Ranjit Singh, the Sikh leader, and the British, gave him a carte blanche to consolidate territorial gains north of the Sutlej River at the expense both of other Sikh chiefs and their peers among the other dominant communities.
 In 1816, Ahmed Khan was finally ousted, having previously been forced to pay tribute to Singh for several years.
 The Sials in Jhang, as in many other areas of the Punjab, had once been nomadic pastoralists.
-They did not necessarily cultivate all of the land that they controlled and it was the actions of the Sikh Empire and, later, the land reforms of the Raj administration that caused them to turn to cultivation.
+They did not necessarily cultivate all of the land they controlled and it was the actions of the Sikh Empire and, later, the land reforms of the Raj administration that caused them to turn to cultivation.

 Popular culture

 The Heer Ranjha and Mirza Sahiban, epic poems of Punjabi literature are pieces of fictional writing which refer to the Sials, who were the dominant tribe at the time.
-The two heroines, Heer is depicted as young and independent-minded daughter of a Sial chieftain in revolt against traditional tribal conservatism.
-Heer is portrayed as a Sial Rajput, and Sahiban is also from a Sial Rajput family.
+The two heroines, Heer and Sahiban, are depicted as young and independent-minded daughters of Sial chieftains in revolt against traditional tribal conservatism.

 Clans

 The Sial tribe has more than one hundred branches, the names of which commonly end with the suffix -ana.
-Some the major clans include Bharwana, Fatiana, Sargana, Tarhana, Rajbana, Kamlana, Jangiana, Umrana, Handlana, Mukhiana, Jabboana, Daultana, Hiraj, Thiraj and Mirali.
-They usually use the title of Mehr except Jangiana clan, which uses Mian.
+Some of the major clans include Bharwana, Fatiana, Sargana, Tarhana, Rajbana, Kamlana, Jangiana, Umrana, Handlana, Mukhiana, Jabboana, Daultana, Hiraj, Thiraj and Mirali.
+They usually use the title of Mehr except the Jangiana clan, which uses Mian.